Broad Institute Terra Atlas

 A Reality Check!
 Company Layoffs…

-As I continued designing and refining the Terra Research Atlas feature, our team received difficult news: Broad Institute’s Data Sciences Platform, which our small design team Terra operates under — would undergo major downsizing to meet long term strategic goals.
+As I continued designing and refining the Terra Research Atlas feature, our team received difficult news: Broad Institute’s DSP org, which our small design team operated in went through major downsizing to meet long term strategic goals.

 Full Prototype